48 Simple Ways to Improve Your Sex Life

 As most people know, alcohol is a depressant, so it makes people tired and sluggish.
-“It’s hard to be motivated to do anything when you’ve had a few too many drinks, let alone have sex,” says Dr. Bitner.
+"It's hard to be motivated to do anything when you've had a few too many drinks, let alone have sex," says Dr. Bitner.
 She recommends reserving alcohol for special occasions, rather than a nightly habits, and do something better for your health: have sex.
-Try some of these 17 tips for cutting back on booze.
+Make sure you take these 14 sex problems seriously.

 Seek out career advancements

 You might be thinking, "What on earth does my job have to do with my sex life?"
 Well, to your surprise, it very well may be causing you lack of enjoyment in the bedroom.
 "Poor self-image or lack of personal satisfaction from your job, especially if it's causing you stress or you're in a bad work situation, can affect more than budge— it can affect sex drive, too," explains Dr. Bitner.
 "Take control of your life and you will feel like having more sex."

 Treat mood disorders